citp/privacy-policy-historical/d/di/dio/diodes.com.md

 ### 1\.
 Scope and Content

-This Privacy Policy explains how Diodes Incorporated, 15660 N. Dallas Parkway, Suite 850, Dallas, Texas 75248, USA ("Diodes") handles your Personal Data collected through Diodes' website.
+This Privacy Policy explains how Diodes Incorporated, 4949 Hedgcoxe Road, Suite 200, Plano, Texas 75024 USA ("Diodes") handles your Personal Data collected through Diodes' website.
 Personal Data is any information relating to an identified or identifiable person, for example, your e-mail address, name or phone number.
 This Privacy Policy does not apply to information that Diodes collects offline.

 ### 2\.
 Anonymous Usage of Diodes' Website